brooklynrail/brooklynrail-platform/content/people/stacy-szymaszek.md

 name: Stacy Szymaszek
 first_name: Stacy
 last_name: Szymaszek
-short_bio: "Stacy Symaszek is the author of six books including Journal of Ugly Sites and Other Journals (2016), which won the Ottoline Prize from Fence Books and was nominated for a Lambda Literary Award in 2017, and, most recently, A Year From Today (2018).
+short_bio: "Stacy Szymaszek is the author of six books including Journal of Ugly Sites and Other Journals (2016), which won the Ottoline Prize from Fence Books and was nominated for a Lambda Literary Award in 2017, and, most recently, A Year From Today (2018).
 Famous Hermits, will be published in 2021.
 Szymaszek